-- Option Pack 1 (OP1): This pack includes all the features of the Standard Pack, along with the Step Response Test, Valve Signature Test, and Pressure Fallback option. - Option Pack 2 (OP2): Building on Option Pack 1, this pack also includes the Stability Control option, Soft Cutoff option, and Frequency Response Test. - Option Pack 3 (OP3): The most comprehensive pack, Option Pack 3 includes all the features of Option Pack 2, plus the Quick Exit from Cut-off option and the Logger.
+• Option Pack 1 (OP1) :

+This pack includes all the features of the Standard Pack, along with the Step Response Test, Valve Signature Test, and Pressure Fallback option.

+Option Pack 2 (OP2) :

+Building on Option Pack 1, this pack also includes the Stability Control option, Soft Cut-off option, and Frequency Response Test.

+Option Pack 3 (OP3) :

+The most comprehensive pack, Option Pack 3 includes all the features of Option Pack 2, plus the Quick Exit from Cut-off option and the Logger.

+Trial License :

+This feature provides users with the opportunity to trial all the option packs (1, 2, and 3) for a limited period of time.
 Each pack is designed to provide additional tools and features to enhance your control and understanding of the SHP positioner.